Archive for the ‘Enjoy’ Category

 Based on my readings and experience I’ve boiled success down to a simple formula: Think, Do.
 Enjoy.
 The doing is important but when you think before you do and enjoy the process- it increases the potential for success exponentially.

-productive and successful so I launched my site Success Making Machine which shares the details of my system.
+Using this formula, I took an inventory of what I enjoy: writing and increasing my productivity/success.
+As a result I launched my site Success Making Machine which shares the details of my system.
 But a site takes time to grow so I had to think of ways to promote my site.

-encourages calculated risks.
+Think I can just continue to post quality articles and hope someone notices to make a big splash.
+But that’s a long process.
+Then I saw inspiration: Skellie’s post Audacious Blogging.
+There are many ways to be audacious.
+The Success Making Machine principles encourages calculated risks.
 I wouldn’t try to be a guest poster for a New York Times blog, that’s too big of a risk (waste of time).
-My idea was to be audacious by trying to become a guest blogger on Skelliewag it’s a warm site in my target and she recommends guest posting (#58),
+My idea was to be audacious by trying to become a guest blogger on Skelliewag, it’s a warm site in my target and she recommends guest posting (#58),

-At every stage of doing and thinking you should enjoy it.
+Enjoy At every stage of doing and thinking you should enjoy it.
 I follow a simple Success Making Machine principle: Do more of what you like and less of what you don’t like.
 Without enjoyment people give up at the first sign of adversity.
 So why am I up past midnight with an early morning tomorrow writing?
 I could have put this off for another day.
 The answer is I enjoy it.

 Results

 So does Audacity work?
 This isn’t Hollywood, everything doesn’t have a perfect ending.
-Skellie “loved the post”, but she’s not accepting guest posts at this time.
+Skellie “loved the postâ€, but she’s not accepting guest posts at this time.
 But there is a happy ending which shows it is worth it to shoot for the moon.
 Even if you miss, you’ll land among the stars.
 She did offer to link to the story on my blog.
 So I modified the original for my blog (this makes the original post the best post you never saw).
 I now have a link from a popular blog and a great story.
 I think audacity works.

 “In general, this is good advice, but some of the most necessary things in life are hard.
 I like eating french fries.
 I don’t like exercise.
 I like dating whoever I want.
 I don’t like being committed to just one at a time.
 I like play.
 I don’t like work.
 I don’t like brushing my teeth.
-I like sugar.”
+I like sugar.â€

 These are great points and answers point to the power of the enjoyment principle.